 To compliment Verdi’s Egyptian masterpiece, Fresh Catering’s Executive Chef Geoff Haviland, has married the flavours Northern Africa and Egypt together for your culinary enjoyment.
 There are several dining options to suit your style and budget.
 And to accompany Geoff’s delicious dishes, like last year, you will find a wonderful variety of Australian wines from Tyrrell’s.

 For more casual dining options you have the choice of The Northern Cantina, The Northern & Southern Terraces, They Qantas Garden Bar and the Sparkling & Oyster Bars.
 You will find mezze style share plates, kebabs, falafel, tangines, small bites, desserts, and a variety of drinks.
 You can enjoy your choices whilst overlooking stunning Sydney Harbour.
-You can find more detailed information here.

 If you want to make your night even more special there is the Platinum Club dining option.
 Unlike past years, you have two pre-performance dining options to choose from.